dogeorg/dogebox-docs/src/install.md

 - [Install directly on any x86 computer as the host OS](./x86.md)
 - [Install images for various Virtual Machines](./vms.md)
 - [How to build the above images from source](./source_images.md)

+# Initial Setup
+On first-boot your Dogebox will enter Setup Mode

+TBD